 For hot sleepers looking for a fluffy comforter, the Royal Hotel Down Comforter is one of the best products available on the market.
 It’s a comforter with a 750 fill power, which is around 50 percent more than the fill power of most comforters built for hot sleepers.

-It’s filled with 90 percent down and 10 percent small down feather, making it both lightweight and breathable.
+It’s filled with 90 percent down and 10 percent small down feather, making it both a lightweight down comforter and a breathable blanket.
 It has a baffle box design to keep the down evenly distributed inside.
 The exterior of the comforter is made of 100 percent cotton with a 500 thread count.

 The Pinzon Down Comforter is a comforter available in two options: duck down and goose down.
 The former is the cheaper option.
 But no matter which one you pick up, you’re guaranteed to get a high-quality product.